 This is a special temporary program developed to give financial aid to citizens of Prince Edward Island

-This support fund is being introduced to help individuals who have lost their jobs or been laid-off, people who no longer have a primary source of income, those with an expired Employment Insurance (EI) benefits and self-employed individuals with no proceeds due to COVID-19.
+This support fund is being introduced to help individuals who have lost their jobs or been laid-off, people who no longer have a primary source of income, those with expired Employment Insurance (EI) benefits and self-employed individuals with no proceeds due to COVID-19.

 How To Qualify For The Prince Edward Island COVID-19 Income Support Fund?